ingredient 1: choose your region wisely and set ambitious goals

 The project involves leveraging three key new technologies designed to optimize energy management.

-And the clean vehicles put into service on Porto Santo should soon number around 100.
+The fleet of clean cars put into service in Porto Santo, which has already grown from 0 to 45 electric vehicles should soon number around 100.
 According to the WWF, a Renault Group partner for a study on the contribution of new transportation solutions to Porto Santo’s ecological transition, “the island could divide its carbon footprint by 10 by 2030” with these solutions, in which “storing surplus green energy in batteries is essential.”

 Initiatives based on the principles implemented on Porto Santo are now popping up in several parts of the world, opening the way to a future marked by urban ecology.
 In Utrecht, a city in the Netherlands with a population of 350,000, the start-up LomboXnet launched its “We Drive Solar” project in partnership with Renault Group in 2017.
 And a fleet of 150 Renault ZOEs designed for car-sharing is currently being rolled out in the Lombok district.
 These vehicles’ operation depends on solar panels set up on the roofs of schools, which power a network of 100% eco-friendly recharging stations, some of them bidirectional, according to the V2G principle.